fyrox-book/fyrox-book.github.io/src/fyrox/scripting/plugin.md

 There are two major parts - `GameConstructor` and `Game` itself. `GameConstructor` implements `PluginConstructor` and it is responsible for script registration (`fn register`) and creating the actual game instance (`fn create_instance`).

-- `register` - called once on start allowing you to register your scripts.
-Please note that you must register all your scripts here, otherwise the engine (and the editor) will know nothing about them.
+- `register` - called once on start allowing you to register your scripts. **Important:** You must register all your scripts here, otherwise the engine (and the editor) will know nothing about them.
 - `create_instance` - called once, allowing you to create actual game instance.
 It is guaranteed to be called once, but _where_ it is called is implementation-defined.
 For example, the editor will **not** call this method, it does not create any game instance.
 The method has `override_scene` parameter, in short it is a handle to a scene that must be used by your game instead of any other scenes.
-It is described in `Editor and Plugins` section down below.
+It is described in [Editor and Plugins](#editor-and-plugins) section down below.

-The game instance (`struct Game`) implements a `Plugin` trait which can execute actual game logic in one of its methods:
+The game structure (`struct Game`) implements a `Plugin` trait which can execute actual game logic in one of its methods:

 - `on_deinit` - it is called when the game is about to shut down.
 Can be used for any clean up, for example logging that the game has closed.
 - `update` - it is called each frame at a stable rate (usually 60 Hz) after the plugin is created and fully initialized.
 It is the main place where you should put _object-independent_ game logic, any other logic should be added via scripts.
-- `on_os_event` - it is called when the main application window receives an event from operating system, it can be any event such as keyboard, mouse, game pad events or any other events.
+- `on_os_event` - it is called when the main application window receives an event from the operating system, it can be any event such as keyboard, mouse, game pad events or any other events.
 Please note that as for `update` method, you should put here only _object-independent_ logic.
 Scripts can catch window events too.
 - `on_ui_message` - it is called when there is a message from the user interface, it should be used to react to user